Frequently Asked Questions

 1. What does the Colorado Health Foundation fund?

-To help make Colorado the healthiest state in the nation, we consider grant applications that align with funding opportunities within our focus areas.
+To improve the health of Coloradans, we consider grant applications that align with funding opportunities within our focus areas.
 Each funding opportunity offers criteria about eligibility and applicant deadlines.
 Our funding focuses on populations whose health needs aren't being met due to income, age, race, ethnicity, geography or other reasons.

 2. How does the Foundation evaluate grantee work?

 All grantees participate in our evaluation model, though engagement for a particular grantee may vary depending on the specific projects, funding opportunities or focus areas.
 We aspire to be clear with grantees about expectations around evaluation at the beginning of their funding and throughout the life of their project.
 Some ways that grantees may be engaged in evaluation are:

 - All grantees are expected to report monitoring data on our Measurable Results and/or through regular reporting processes.